IBM/CodeEngine/s2i-buildpacks/README.md

-# Code Engine Source-to-Image Dockerfile support
+# Code Engine Source-to-Image Buildpacks support

-This sample shows how to use the Code Engine source-to-image Dockerfile feature to build your application from a git repo, push the image into a registry, and then deploy it as a Code Engine application.
-This will assume that there's a Dockerfile in the root of the git repo that will be used to build the image.
+This sample shows how to use the Code Engine source-to-image Buildpacks feature to build your application from a git repo, push the image into a registry, and then deploy it as a Code Engine application.
+It doesn't require a Dockerfile in the git repo.

-More details can be found in [Code Engine Docs](https://cloud.ibm.com/docs/codeengine?topic=codeengine-plan-build).
+More details and supported runtimes and versions can be found in [Code Engine Docs](https://cloud.ibm.com/docs/codeengine?topic=codeengine-plan-build).

 The exact steps taken in [`run`](./run) are:
 - Login and create an ICR (IBM Container Registry) namespace to store the resulting